MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # 2022-05-29
-- Fix player flying bug (sequence problem)
+- Fix player state bug (sequence problem)
 - Init settings (contains initBaseSettings() and initGame()) when a minigame is registered

 # 2022-06-03